i-ampraveen/bmi_app/README.md

 ## Getting Started

-Body mass index is a familiar term for those who are weight conscious.
+App Description: Body mass index is a familiar term for those who are weight conscious.
 It is the term that let user know about the overall body composition in terms of fat.
-In this app, user can select their Gender, Age, Height and Weight and calculate their Body Mass Index (BMI)
+In this app, user can select their Gender, Age, Height and Weight and calculate their Body Mass Index (BMI).</br>

+# User Actions:
+> Need to select a gender. </br>
+> Need to select his/her age. </br>
+> Need to select his/her height. </br>
+> Need to select his/her weight. </br>
+OnPress of calculate button </br>

+# System Actions:
+BMI value is displayed along with the category (Underweight / Normal / Overweight).

 ## Planned: